LHolten/blog/content/rust_query_0.4.md

 ## Optional Combinator

-The `optional` combinator is similar to `aggregate`, but instead of allowing joins, it only allows adding more optional values.
-This is useful if you want to join a table on an optional column for example.
+The `optional` combinator allows combining any number of optional expressions and returning a `Select` when all of the input expressions are `Some` (not null).

 Let us looks at a bit of an advanced example:
 ```rust